chamale-rac/replica-sempai/README.md

 3. 🚂 Express: I use it in the configuration for use SSR.

 Other technologies I use where:
--💅CSS modules that help to to scope locally by default all class names and animation names.
+- 💅CSS modules that help to to scope locally by default all class names and animation names.
--💾I use render.com, that is a "unified cloud to build and run all your apps and websites with free TLS certificates, a global CDN, DDoS protection, private networks, and auto deploys from Git..."
+- 💾I use render.com, that is a "unified cloud to build and run all your apps and websites with free TLS certificates, a global CDN, DDoS protection, private networks, and auto deploys from Git..."
--Also I need to admit that as guide for implementing the server side render I use, not directly (cause I create my app with vite react normal template) but as example, the vite -> create-vite-extra -> ssr-react template that vite provides while creating a new proyect.
+- As guide for implementing the server side render I use the vite -> create-vite-extra -> ssr-react example that vite provides while creating a new proyect.

 ## Rubric accomplishment